AidanTheBandit/Hackintosh-ThinkPad-E580/README.md

 ## Function keys
 To make the function keys work, you need to install [ThinkPad Assistant](https://github.com/MSzturc/ThinkpadAssistant/releases/download/v1.9.2.1/ThinkpadAssistant.dmg)

+## Display scaling
+By default, the scaling is set to 100%.
+To fix this, just get [this](https://github.com/xzhih/one-key-hidpi), Enable HiDPI, MacBook Pro icon, 1080p.
+Then once you are back in macOS, go into System Settings and change the Display "resolution" to 1440x810 (it tricks macOS into thinking it's a Retina screen which enables scaling)

 ## How to use
 You need: